nschneid/aclrollingreview/reviewing.md

 <style>
   .panel {
-    display: none; /* All content is hidden by default */
+    display: none; /* Content is hidden by default for all sections except the first one */
     margin-top: 0;
   }